 The exhibition was prepared by Dr Tom Walker, with assistance from Jack Quin, from the School of English, TCD, as part of the Irish Research Council New Horizons research project ‘W.B.
 Yeats and The Writing of Art’.
 It will be on view in the Long Room until January 2017.

-An online version of the exhibition will be launched on 7 October.
+An online version of the exhibition launched on 7 October.

 A symposium related to the exhibition and wider research project will be taking place at the Trinity Long Room Hub on Saturday 8 October.